hese are some of the more frequently asked questions we hear from our new eaters.

 We do not provide a waiting list.
 If a date and time is sold out, we may add an additional tour on that day.
 Please email us to let us know what date you are interested in if you do not see availability.

 Gratuities are greatly appreciated for exceeding your expectations, though not mandatory.
 A tip of 15% is customary in the tourism industry.

-Most guests of Atlanta Food Walks find the tastings are enough for lunch and are comfortably full at the end of our tour.
-We eat small portions at 7 different restaurants, which includes 15 total tastings.
+Most guests of Atlanta Food Walks find the tastings are enough for lunch and are comfortably full at the end of our tour (and many folks tell us that they are so stuffed they need to go home and take a nap).
+We eat small portions at several different restaurants, in total winding up being a nice meal.
 Please understand our food tour is not intended to replace multiple meals, so we encourage you to eat breakfast on the morning of the tour.

 Yes!
 We can accommodate most dietary restrictions with advance notice.
 Please indicate your diet restrictions when you book your tickets.
 We offer options for vegetarians, vegans, gluten-free guests, shellfish allergic guests, and nut allergic guests.
 If you have other dietary restrictions, please contact us before purchasing your ticket so that we can ensure that you will have options on the tour.